YatinShekhar/8-Week-SQL-Challenge/Case Study 1: Danny's Diner/README.md

 | product_name | purchases |
 |--------------|-----------|
 | ramen        | 8         |

+- `Ramen` is purchased most number of times i.e., 8 times

 ## **5. Which item was the most popular for each customer?**